martinpovolny/guides/ui/provider_plugin.md

 ### Extending the toolbars

 Providers can add new button groups to existing [toolbars](toolbars.md).
 Specificaly the "Center toolbars" can be extended this way.
 Currently toolbar extensions can add new `button_group`s to the toolbar.

-On top of what is documented in the [toolbars](toolbars.md) page providers can specify what Dialog has to be displayed then a toolbar button is pressed.
+On top of what is documented in the [toolbars](toolbars.md) page providers can specify what form has to be displayed then a toolbar button is pressed.

 ```ruby
 module ManageIQ